VerosK/vagrant-k3s-playground-zfs/README.md

 # Kubernetes - k3s on ZFS

-This is proof-of-concept on ZFS + containerd.
+This is proof-of-concept on ZFS + containerd => k3s